Before jumping to the recipe, don't miss the HELPFUL RECIPE TIPS in the post! I hope you'll find them useful and will love this fantastic recipe.

 Almond flour needs to cool a bit to "set" completely.

-- These muffins don't contain a lot of fat on their own.
+- These lemon blueberry muffins don’t contain a lot of fat on their own.

-These little treats were designed with the tangy, lemony flavor in mind.The yogurt adds to the "tanginess" but doesn't add as much fat as if you used coconut oil or butter.
+These little treats were designed with the tangy, lemony flavor in mind.The sour cream adds to the “tanginess” but doesn’t add as much fat as if you used coconut oil or butter.

 So Thom, being the biggest Keto Diet enthusiast that you will ever meet wanted me to remind everyone to feel free to slather these with butter or to ensure you hit your macros for the day.